pst-on-github/homebridge-enocean/README.md

 -|-
 name | Platform Name (`EnOcean`) comDevice | Path to the EnOcean gateway device.
 E.g. `/dev/ttyUSB0`.
 USB300 type EnOcean gateway transceiver.
 Consider using `/dev/serial/by-id/<device>` on Raspian. isAutoCreateEnabled | If enabled, the plugin will react on Eltako teach-in request messages (MSC type) and create and bind some devices automatically (default not enabled). isLearnSwitchEnabled | Learn Switch.
-If enabled, the plugin will create a switch accessory (EnOcean Learn) to switch learn/teach-in mode. isHistoryServiceEnabled | Enable History Service for Eve App.
+If enabled, the plugin will create a switch accessory (EnOcean Learn) to switch learn/teach-in mode on and off. isHistoryServiceEnabled | Enable History Service for Eve App.
 If enabled, the plugin support the fakegato-history service to support history graphs in the Eve app.

 If you see 'access denied' in the logs, for the gateway device, you might need to add the `homebridge` user to the plugdev group (`adduser homebridge plugdev` and `reboot` on Raspbian).